maengkkong-rim/maengkkong-rim/_posts/2022-09-21-Socially Aware Motion Planning with Deep Reinforcement Learning.md

 In comparison, `learning-based` approaches aim to develop a policy that emulates human behaviors by matching feature statistics.
 Compared with model-based approaches, their paths `resemble human behavoirs` more closely, but often at a much `higher computational cost`.
 This is because computing/matching trajectory features often requires anticipating the joint paths of all nearby pedestrians, and might depend on some unobservable information.
 More importantly, since human behaviors are inherently stochastic, the `feature statistics` calculated on pedestrians' paths `can vary` significantly.
 This raises concerns over whether such feature-matching methods are generalizable to different environments. <br>

 In short, existing works are mostly focused on modeling and replicating the detailed mechanisms of social compliance, which remains difficult to quantify due to the stochasticity in people's behaviors.
-The main contributions of this work are i) `introducing` socially aware collision avoidance with deep RL(`SA-CADRL`) for explaining/inducing socially aware behaviors, ii) `generalizing to multiagent`(n>2) scenarios through developing a symmetrical NN structure, and iii) `demonstrating on robotic hardware` autonomous navigation at human walking speed in a pedestrian-rich environment.
+The main contributions of this work are i) `introducing` socially aware collision avoidance with deep RL(`SA-CADRL`[^1]) for explaining/inducing socially aware behaviors, ii) `generalizing to multiagent`(n>2) scenarios through developing a symmetrical NN structure, and iii) `demonstrating on robotic hardware` autonomous navigation at human walking speed in a pedestrian-rich environment.
 <br><br>

 <h2 id="bac">Background</h2>